 Gurudwara Pather Sahib

 Gurudwara Pather Sahib about 22 KMs from Leh and at an altitude of 3600 Mtrs, was constructed in memory of Guru Nanak Dev ji.
-It is right on the Srinagar – Leh Highway and is believed that this sacred stone/boulder refused to move in road construction operations even by huge machines/bulldozers etc. due to holy blessings/touch of Guru Nanak Dev ji.
-Read here to know the complete story about Gurudwara Pather Sahib.
-After offering the prayers, taking prasad you can move ahead to Magnetic Hills as next stop on the tour of Sham Valley.
+It is right on the Srinagar Leh Highway and is believed that this sacred stone/boulder refused to move in road construction operations even by huge machines/bulldozers etc. due to holy blessings/touch of Guru Nanak Dev ji.
+When traveling from Leh to Srinagar, it is the first point in Sham Valley tour.

-Magnetic Hills, is located about 30 KMs from Leh at an altitude of 11000 Feet approximately at Srinagar – Leh Highway.
+Magnetic Hills, is located about 30 KMs from Leh at an altitude of 11000 Feet approximately at Srinagar Leh Highway.
 Magnetics Hills, a phenomena that defies gravity.
 It is believed that the Magnetic Hills have magnetic properties so strong to pull cars towards it.
 We put the car in the marked box and placed it in neutral gear and voila!! the car started climbing.

 Well, you can read more at the wiki link here which call it as Gravity Hill and states “The slope of gravity hills is an optical illusion, although sites are often accompanied by claims that magnetic or even supernatural forces are at work.
 The most important factor contributing to the illusion is a completely or mostly obstructed horizon; without a horizon, judging the slope of a surface is difficult as a reliable reference is missing.”

 Confluence of Zanskar and Indus Rivers + Chilling